bnb-chain/whitepaper/WHITEPAPER.md

 ## Native Token

 BNB will run on BSC in the same way as ETH runs on Ethereum so that it remains as “native token” for both BSC and BC.
-This means, in addition to BNB is used to pay most of the fees on Beacon Chain and Binance DEX, BNB will be also used to:
+This means, in addition to BNB is used to pay most of the fees on Beacon Chain and BNB DEX, BNB will be also used to:

 1. pay “fees“ to deploy smart contracts on BSC
 2. stake on selected BSC validators, and get corresponding rewards